(Disclosure: Some of the links below may be affiliate links)

 If you want to go to many different stations, a great option is to purchase the Winter Pass.
 This pass gets you a 50% discount on a day pass in 16 ski stations in Switzerland.
 And it only cost 39 CHF.
 This is quite awesome!

 You can use it only once at each station.
-But with an average of 50 CHF for a daily pass, you only need to go to two stations to make it worth.
+But with an average of 50 CHF for a daily pass, you only need to go to two stations to make it worth it.
 And if you go to all 16 stations, you will save 400 CHF, for only 39 CHF investment.
 I think it is a great option.
-Even if you only go to a few stations, this is already a good way to save money.
+Even if you only go to a few stations, this is already an excellent way to save money.

 7. Use seasons pass if you ski a lot